karleflanagan/stat100F21/pages/faqs.md

 </p>
 <div class="collapse" id="faq23">
   <div class="card card-body">
-    <p>A: <i>We highly recommend taking Stat 200!
-This class starts with a quick review of Stat 100 material
-            and then moves on to talk about things like hypothesis testing, power, multiple regression, ANOVA, etc. Like Stat 100, it uses a partially completed notebook that you fill in during class.
-There are also weekly Lon Capa assignments that are very similar in format to those we do in Stat 100.</i></p>
+    <p>A: <i>For a more advanced statistics course, we highly recommend taking Stat 200!
+This class starts with a quick review of Stat 100 material and then moves on to talk about things like hypothesis testing, power, multiple regression, ANOVA, etc. Like Stat 100, it uses a partially completed notebook that you fill in during class.
+There are also weekly Lon Capa assignments that are very similar in format to those we do in Stat 100.<br>
+    If you’re interested in programming in Python, we’d highly recommend taking Stat 107!
+This class covers the same statistical content as Stat 100, but you learn Python programming and get experience analyzing real data.
+</i></p>
   </div>
 </div>